hidde-jan/pfs-notes/pathfinder-2e/Rosestreet killer.md

 - Detripid manor
 - Ooze and bats
 - Deathshead moths (sacred for Urgothoa) and corpse flies
-- Dried blood (not that much) and club with hair
+- Dried blood (not that much) and club with hair (undead origin)
 - Holy symbol of Milani (devotion, hope, uprising)
+- Letter from "W" who offered him help
+- Death by clawmarks

+Potions: nectar of purification, minor elixir of live